 Operating your payroll

-You have two main options for operating your payroll:
+You have 2 main options for operating your payroll:

 - in-house electronic payroll - you use payroll software

 to store employee records on a computer, calculate pay and deductions

 - outsource your payroll - you can pay a payroll provider